hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 # chromebook snow - september 2022

-- tested a few hours and then given up on it
-- it is getting too slow to be really useable for a longer time as soon as it gets used more heavily
+- tested a few hours and then given up on it - it is getting too slow to be really useable for a longer time as soon as it gets used more heavily
 - notes: it looks like having only 2gb ram (i.e. having to make quite a bit of use of memory/swap compression) and only two not too powerful cpu cores is the limiting factor here
 - info: v5.18.1 kernel, debian bookworm, 2gb ram, 16gb emmc

+# amlogic gx - h96max x3 s905x3 tv box - september 2022

+- tested for about a week
+- it was working reliable and quite ok (see below)
+- notes: after a while of use the system stalls for a moment from time to time and i initially suspected it to be panfrost related again as on rk3288, but after disabling panfrost the stalls still aprreared from time to time and the reason seems to be that i was running from an sd card instead of emmc and the stalls seem to happen whenever data is being written to the swap file - so it looks like even the better a1 rated sd cards are still far behind emmc even if they are way better than regular sd cards - beside those stalls from time to time the system was quite useable
+- info: v5.19.1 kernel, debian bookworm, 4gb ram, 32gb a1 sd card